NadjaR12/VolunteerApp/README.md

 And here you also find the Applications of Volunteers.
 You have two opprtunities:
 1. You can see all Applications for a specific Project
-2. You can see ALL Applications that have been send
+2. You can see ALL Applications that have been send and query through them

 This is very useful, because in the end you have a database with people wanting to work with you and offering there skills and can hopefully save a lot of time and nerves finding the right people for the right job!